nvaccess/nvda/projectDocs/issues/triage.md

 Essentially this boils down to:

-- What is the use case / user stories,
+- What is the use case / user stories?
 - How does it differ from the intended use case of the feature?

 ## Use cases / user stories